michaeljoyce217/Galvanize_DSI_Capstone_Project/readme.md

 Data will be collected from the Vancouver Police Department's crime database (491,459 property related crimes since January 1, 2003), ([ref](http://data.vancouver.ca/datacatalogue/crime-data.htm)), the United Nations annual report on drug prices, weather forecasts, and publicly available economic data.

-Once the predictive model is built, it will be hosted on a webpage that is updated daily.
-Users will be able to click on any of Vancouver's 24 neighborhoods (shown on a map of Vancouver), and a predicted propery crime rate will be given for that neighborhood.
+The predictive model will be demonstrated on a webpage that is updated daily.
+Users will be able to click on any of Vancouver's 24 neighborhoods (shown on a map of Vancouver), and a predicted property crime rate will be given for that neighborhood.
 This model will be updated daily as weather data proved to be predictive.
 The Vancouver Police Department publishes their crime report weekly on Sunday while most of the other data is updated monthly.
 This process will run through an EC2 instance on Amazon Web Services.

+INSERT GRAPHIC

 <br>